12mouna/GitCommitList/README.md

 > graph ql

-# requirement to start the application
+# prerequisities to start the application